Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Numerical Results

 It is important to note that the CD-ZF scheme here presented is not optimized, as our objective was to show the asymptotic behavior.
 For example, we assume a scalar quantizer that independently quantizes every real and imaginary part of each channel coefficient.
-Considerably higher probabilities of consistency would be obtained if the quantization phase is optimized, e.g. by using vector quantization, or by considering more complex schemes as the ones proposed in\cite{dekerret2016_asilomar,Atzeni2018}.
-Nevertheless, the aforementioned points show how important is to provide the CSI with structure (or hierarchy), as it has been proven indispensable to boost the performance.
+Considerably higher probabilities of consistency would be obtained if the quantization phase is optimized, as it can be seen in~\cite{Bazco2019_GRETSI}.
+We could, for example, use vector quantization or consider more complex schemes such as the ones proposed in\cite{dekerret2016_asilomar,Atzeni2018}.
+Nevertheless, the aforementioned points show how important it is to provide the CSI with structure (or hierarchy), as it has been proven indispensable to boost the performance.
 Moreover, this CSI structure is sometimes given by the network configuration, such that it does not imply an extra aspect to develop.

 Another point to be considered is that CD-ZF allows to obtain centralized performance with one informed antenna less than the single-TX transmission.
-This consideration can be seen in Fig.~\ref{fig:M2_11_K2}, as the single-TX transmission does not achieve even the centralized DoF.
+This consideration can be seen in Fig.~\ref{fig:M2_11_K2}, as the single-TX transmission does not even achieve the centralized DoF.